EluciusFTW/SpectreCoff/docs/modules/calendar.md

 # Calendar Module
-This module provides functionality from the [calendar widget](https://spectreconsole.net/widgets/calendar) of Spectre.Console.
+This module provides functionality from the [calendar widget](https://spectreconsole.net/widgets/calendar) of _Spectre.Console_.

 The calendar can be created by providing the year and month to display: